Chefter/chefter.github.io/_posts/2016-07-23-AQ&AwithChefterCEOSteveDAngelo.md

 **What inspired you to start this company?**

-I always loved cooking.
-I always loved helping people cook.
+I love cooking and I love helping people cook.
 I’ve been a chef for my entire professional career and fortunate enough to have worked in some incredible kitchens.
 It’s always been about food.
 Even examples from my younger days when I would include my phone number and tell people to give me a call for help with a recipe.
 The revelation was when I was helping my daughter who had just started college.
 She asked for some cooking tips and I told her to FaceTime me.
 It was certainly a eureka moment for both of us just thinking what a chef could do with the right kind of information about someone’s culinary interests and skill level.

 ***